KulaginVladimir/V-V-report/report/verification/mes/radioactive_decay.md

 ```{tags} 1D, MES, RadioactiveDecay, transient
 ```

-This example is a radioactive decay (`RadioactiveDecay`) problem on simple unit interval with a uniform mobile concentration and no boundary condition.
+This example is a radioactive decay problem on simple unit interval with a uniform mobile concentration and no boundary condition.

 In this problem, for simplicity, we don't set any traps and we model an isolated domain (no flux boundary conditions) to mimick a simple 0D case.
 Diffusion can therefore be neglected and the problem is: